What is the installation of Laminate Flooring at Ferma Flooring?

 Can laminate flooring be installed over radiant heat?

-Yes, laminate flooring does a great job over radiant heat.
-The laminate material is built up with layers of wood that run in opposite directions.
-This creates a more stable material than solid hardwood.
+Yes, laminate flooring can be installed over radiant heat.
+The reason for this is because the layers of wood that build up laminate material runs in opposite directions, creating a more stable material than solid hardwood.
 Unlike solid hardwood flooring, the laminate won’t expand and contract.

 What kind of subfloors is approved by Ferma Flooring Laminate Flooring?